Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Cats don’t hibernate or enter a bear-like torpor over the winter, but some like to sleep more on cold, rainy days, which is quite an accomplishment since healthy cats can sleep for most of the day, even when the sun is shining.
-Several animals hibernate, including chipmunks, hedgehogs, bears, and some types of hamsters.
+Cats don’t hibernate or enter torpor over the winter, but some like to sleep more on cold, rainy days, which is quite an accomplishment since healthy cats can sleep for most of the day, even when the sun is shining.
+Several animals hibernate, though, including chipmunks, hedgehogs, and ground squirrels.

 Hibernation is essentially an energy-saving strategy.
-Instead of spending energy looking for food they’re not likely to find or struggling to stay warm in challenging conditions, hibernators slow down their metabolism, hide out somewhere safe, and wait for the conditions to change.
+Instead of spending energy looking for food they’re not likely to find or struggling to stay warm in challenging conditions, hibernators slow down their metabolism and body temperature, hide out somewhere safe, and wait for the conditions to change.

 Featured Image Credit: Irina Kozorog, Shutterstock